thefcraft/Tab-Manager-Extension-PRO/README.md

 5. Use the "Open All Tabs" button to open all tabs in a workspace in a new window

 6. Delete individual tabs or entire workspaces using the respective delete buttons

-## Development

-getting started with chrome extension? [learn here.](https://medium.com/@meet30997/getting-started-with-chrome-extension-in-2023-how-to-create-your-own-chrome-extension-f5716770e8bb)

-The extension consists of the following main files:

-- `manifest.json`: Contains extension metadata and permissions
-- `popup.html`: The HTML structure of the popup interface
-- `popup.js`: JavaScript file handling the extension's functionality
-- `styles.css`: Additional styles for the popup (if not using Tailwind CSS)

-To modify the extension:

-1. Make changes to the relevant files
-2. Save your changes
-3. Go to `chrome://extensions/`
-4. Click the "Reload" button for the Tab Manager extension

 ## Contributing